suprugafad/shop_solvd/README.md

 ### Description
 This project is a clothing shop.
 There are two roles of users: admin and customers.
-Customers can choose clothes by size.
 This application has the ability to add, update, delete and get information about the user, product and order.
 _____
 ### Technical requirements
 - Task will be implemented on Javascript
 - Database - MongoDB
+- Docker
 _____
 ### Implementation details
 - #### Endpoint api/v1/users: